talut/react-native-countries/README.md

 # React Native Countries

-**React Native Countries** will provide you directly native countries list.
+**React Native Countries v1.0.2** will provide you directly native countries list.
 The names of the countries come in the native language.

 ## Getting Started